bluehost/mojo-marketplace-wp-plugin/README.md

 WordPress plugin that integrates a WordPress site with Hosting and the Mojo Marketplace.

+# Discontinued

+New development on this plugin has been discontinued.
+It has been replaced with a newer plugin.
+It can be found at https://github.com/newfold-labs/wp-plugin-mojo/ This repo is still here to support existing sites running this plugin.

 # Installation

 Find the `mojo-marketplace-wp-plugin.zip` asset for your preferred version at: https://github.com/bluehost/mojo-marketplace-wp-plugin/releases/.